The Mopar stories site

 product planning objectives

-Lynn Townsend, a young accountant, took over the company in 1962 after considerable instability at the top.
-He set up the model most fans believe had always been in place: Plymouth competing with Chevrolet and Ford, and Dodge competing with Pontiac (Chrysler went up against Buick and Oldsmobile).
-When Burt Bouwkamp was appointed Chief Engineer and Product Planner for Dodge cars in 1964, Townsend met him one-on-one and told him to “think Pontiac.”
+Young accountant Lynn Townsend was put in control of Chrysler in 1962; he set up the model of Plymouth competing with Chevrolet and Ford, Dodge competing with Pontiac, and Chrysler going up against Buick and Oldsmobile, with Imperial at the Cadillac/Lincoln level.
+When Burt Bouwkamp was appointed head of product planning for Dodge cars in 1964, Townsend met him one-on-one and told him to “think Pontiac.”

 Product planning objectives report - introduction